MarcoHassan/AWS-server-/README.md

 (iii) A fully specified mySQL database specified as in 2. above.

-**Notice moreover that the naming conventions of the files should meet the one in the script.
-Should that not be the case it will be necessary to manually adjust the script.**
+*Note 1:* the naming conventions of the files should meet the one in the script.
+Should that not be the case it will be necessary to manually adjust the script.

-**The default language of the tweets is english and can be altered at line 178; moreover we invite you to control and update the mySQL connectivity entries at line 103.**
+*Note 2:* the default language of the tweets is english and can be altered at line 178; moreover we invite you to control and update the mySQL connectivity entries at line 103.

 #### Libraries